ellipticaljs/foreach/Readme.md

 # foreach

+# NOTICE

+This repo is now deprecated.
+The project has moved to https://github.com/ellipticaljs/foreach

 Iterate over the key value pairs of either an array-like object or a dictionary like object.

 UMD Fork